 Current arrangements for segregation and portability are defined in the ASX Clear Operating Rules and Procedures.
-ASX has also published a public overview of clearing participant default arrangements, which outlines the current operational constraints to portability and the implications of different account structures.
+ASX has also published a public overview of clearing participant default arrangements, which outlines the current operational constraints to portability and the implications of different account structures.17 ASX will be updating the overview to incorporate experience gained from the default of BBY Limited.

-In addition, during 2013 and 2014 ASX has publicly consulted stakeholders on segregation and portability arrangements for both derivatives and cash market transactions cleared in ASX Clear.
+Since 2012/13, ASX has publicly consulted stakeholders on segregation and portability arrangements for derivatives transactions cleared in ASX Clear.
+During 2013/14, ASX also consulted stakeholders on segregation and portability arrangements for cash market participants.
 These consultations have identified operational constraints to portability and the implications of different account structures used by ASX Clear.
+Following the default of BBY Limited, ASX provided regular updates to affected clients and other market participants on key aspects of the default management process, including arrangements for the transfer of client positions.